mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/stateful-services/index.md

 #include /mesosphere/dcos/include/tutorial-disclaimer.tmpl

-This tutorial shows you how to install and run stateful services on DC/OS.
+This tutorial shows you how to install and run stateful services on DC/OS&trade;.
 A stateful service acts on persistent data.
 Simple, state**less** services run in an empty sandbox each time they are launched.
 In contrast, state**ful** services make use of persistent volumes that reside on agents in a cluster until explicitly destroyed.

-These persistent volumes are mounted into a task's Mesos sandbox and are therefore continuously accessible to a service.
+These persistent volumes are mounted into a task's Apache&reg; Mesos&reg; sandbox and are therefore continuously accessible to a service.
 DC/OS creates persistent volumes for each task and all resources required to run the task are dynamically reserved.
 That way, DC/OS ensures that a service can be relaunched and can reuse its data when needed.
 This is useful for databases, caches, and other data-aware services.

 If the service you intend to run does not replicate data on its own, you need to take care of backups or have a suitable replication strategy.